PC Desktop Recommendations

 How often should my computer be replaced?

 For faculty and staff, ECN's general recommendation is that you (or your department head or director, on your behalf) should be ready to buy a new computer as soon as your primary computer's warranty coverage ends.
-(ECN-supported computers purchased through April 2013 usually have 4 years of warranty coverage; those purchased in or after May 2013 usually have 5 years of coverage.)
+(ECN-Domain computers purchased through April 2013 usually have 4 years of warranty coverage; those purchased in or after May 2013 usually have 5 years of coverage.)

 But even after your hardware warranty has expired, you do not necessarily need to purchase a new computer until one or more of the following become true: